chipsalliance/firrtl-spec/spec.md

 A memory is an abstract representation of a hardware memory.
 It is characterized by the following parameters.

-1. A passive type representing the type of each element in the memory.
+1. A storable type representing the type of each element in the memory (see [@sec:storable-types]).

 2. A positive integer literal representing the number of elements in the memory.